-How to report gain.
+How to report and postpone gain.
 Report the entire gain realized from the sale on line 1 or line 8 of Schedule D (Form 1040), whichever is appropriate.
 To make the choice to postpone gain, enter "SSBIC Rollover" in column (a) of the line directly below the line on which you reported the gain.
 Enter the amount of gain postponed in column (f).
 Enter it as a loss (in parentheses).

-Also attach a schedule showing:

-- 1) How you figured the postponed gain, - The name of the SSBIC in which you purchased common stock or a partnership interest, - 3) The date of that purchase, and - Your new basis in that SSBIC stock or partnership interest.
+Also, attach a schedule showing how you figured the postponed gain, the name of the SSBIC in which you purchased common stock or a partnership interest, the date of that purchase, and your new basis in that SSBIC stock or partnership interest.